 - Extra features: Attached keyring

 Durability is the name of the game with the heavy-duty construction of this lightning-fast flash drive.
-For those users who are worried about losing, cracking, or damaging their device—and losing the data it holds—the HP USB 3.0 Metal Key Ring Drive is durable enough to survive the rigors of hard travel.
+For those worried about losing, cracking, or damaging their drive—and losing the data it holds in the process—the HP USB 3.0 Metal Key Ring Drive is durable enough to survive the rigors of hard travel.

-It comes with an inbuilt keyring, so you can keep it on your keychain and take it with you on the go, and thanks to its durable metal case, you won’t have to worry about this flash drive succumbing to your abuse.
+It comes with an inbuilt keyring, so you can keep it on your keychain and take it with you on the go.
+Thanks to its durable metal case, you won’t have to worry about this flash drive succumbing to your abuse.

 Available in capacities from 16GB to 128GB and with the backing of a well-known brand name, it’s a solid choice for travel in every sense of the word.Buy on Amazon